Puebla, Mexico For Families

 If you drive South East from Mexico City you’ll arrive in the sprawling city of Puebla-Mexico surrounded by ancient volcanoes.

-Like most Mexican towns and cities the old center or Centro has kept its charm with its tree lined town square, cobbled streets, amazing architecture and colourful buildings.
+Like most Mexican towns and cities the old centre or Centro has kept its charm with its tree-lined town square, cobbled streets, amazing architecture and colourful buildings.

 But Puebla is so much more.

 Speak to any Mexican about Puebla and the thing they’ll talk about is the amazing food that Puebla is known for, especially the Mole.